-The greatest share of the total turnover is coming from customers in Europe, North Africa, South Africa, the Middle East, Asia, America and Australia.
+The greatest share of the total turnover comes from customers in Europe, North Africa, South Africa, the Middle East, Asia, America and Australia.
 Next to its own in-house staff and salespeople on the field, the company also works with agents and distributors.
-Holland Colours will further grow worldwide also in the foreseeable future.
+Holland Colours will continue to grow worldwide in the foreseeable future.

 Export countries: Europe, North Africa, South Africa, Middle East, Asia, America, Australia